 Ideas From Flower Show Displays

-I am out at the Northwest Flower and Garden Show in Seattle right now.
-The Rhode Island Flower Show is also this weekend, and the Philadelphia Flower Show and the Boston Flower Show are right around the corner.
-Each of these spring flower shows has an assortment of display gardens and vendors, and all are a chance to forget what winter has delivered and welcome the return of the growing season.
+This post was written after a visit to the Northwest Flower and Garden Show in Seattle.
+Spring flower shows have an assortment of display gardens and vendors, and all are a chance to forget what winter has delivered and welcome the return of the growing season.
 While every flower show has its own character and regional flavor, the displays offer many opportunities to get our creative juices flowing.
 Flower show gardens are not realistic, of course.
 They are usually crammed with far more plants than you’d actually put in a landscape, for one thing.
 Since these events are usually in the spring the display gardens are also filled with only spring flowering plants.
 In our own landscapes we would like to have plants that bloom in all seasons of the year, so that we can be surrounded by as many flowers as possible.
 The displays we see at a flower show are also a bit more dramatic than we want in our front or backyards; they are stage sets, not landscapes.
 But we can take ideas and inspiration from these displays nevertheless.

 What are some take-away tips you could gain from this dramatic display?